maurodelazeri/remote-desktop/README.md

 ### Remote Desktop

-`docker run docker run --shm-size=1024m --privileged -p 6080:6080 zinnionlcc/zinnion-desktop`
+`docker run docker run --shm-size=1024m --privileged -p 6080:6080 -e VNCPASS=mypwd zinnionlcc/zinnion-desktop`

 * VNC is protected by a unique random password for each session
 * Desktop runs in a standard user account instead of the root account